Anatolia Batruch, PhD

 Her work focuses on the structural barriers to social class equality in school as well as on the psychological consequences of belonging to a social class.

-She is currently working on a project for which she was granted a Swiss National Science Foundation (SNSF) grant: “Advancing the Psychology of Social Class: large-scale replication in four countries”.
+She is currently working on a project for which she was also granted a SNSF grant: “Advancing the Psychology of Social Class: large-scale replication in four countries”.

 She is also part of an interdisciplinary research team working on the PROFAN project: a large-scale three-wave experimental study conducted in France to study the effects of jigsaw puzzle classrooms.